 While most businesses understand the potential savings from using energy more efficiently, many businesses are unaware of the opportunities for even greater savings by using materials more efficiently.

-For most businesses material costs are the second biggest business expense after labour – and for many manufacturers it is the biggest expense.
-Material costs account for 30% to 80% of the cost of making a product.
+For most businesses material costs are the second biggest business expense after labour – and for many manufacturers it's the biggest expense.
+Material costs account for 30–80 per cent of the cost of making a product.

 Materials efficiency is about doing more with less and ultimately saving money.
 It means producing a product or service using less input materials or producing more product or service for the same amount of material.